cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

 kind: instantiation
 author: Joe Schnetzler <schnetzlerjoe@gmail.com>, Manuel Bravo <manuel@informal.systems>
 created: 2022-01-06
-modified: 2022-05-11
+modified: 2022-07-28
 ---

 ## Synopsis

-This standard document specifies the data structures and state machine handling logic of the Cross-chain Querying module, which allows for cross-chain querying between IBC enabled chains.
+This standard document specifies the data structures and state machine handling logic of the Cross-chain Queries module, which allows for cross-chain querying between IBC enabled chains.

 ## Overview and Basic Concepts

 ### Motivation

-Interchain Accounts (ICS-27) brings one of the most important features IBC offers, cross-chain transactions (on-chain).
+Interchain Accounts (ICS-27) brings one of the most important features IBC offers, cross-chain transactions.
 Limited in this functionality is the querying of state from one chain, on another chain.
-Adding cross-chain querying via the Cross-chain Querying module gives unlimited flexibility to chains to build IBC enabled protocols around Interchain Accounts and beyond.
+Adding cross-chain querying via the Cross-chain Queries module gives unlimited flexibility to chains to build IBC enabled protocols around Interchain Accounts and beyond.

 ### Definitions

-`Querying Chain`: The chain that is interested in getting data from another chain (Queried Chain).
-The Querying Chain is the chain that implements the Cross-chain Querying module.
+`Querying chain`: The chain that is interested in getting data from another chain (queried chain).
+The querying chain is the chain that implements the Cross-chain Queries module.

-`Queried Chain`: The chain whose state is being queried.
-The Queried Chain gets queried via a relayer utilizing its RPC client which is then submitted back to the Querying Chain.
+`Queried chain`: The chain whose state is being queried.
+The queried chain gets queried via a relayer utilizing its RPC client which is then submitted back to the querying chain.

-`Cross-chain Querying Module`: The module that implements the Cross-chain Querying protocol.
-Only the Querying Chain integrates it.
+`Cross-chain Queries Module`: The module that implements the cross-chain querying protocol.
+Only the querying chain integrates it.

 `Height` and client-related functions are as defined in ICS 2.